Positional Encoding via Token-Aware Phase Attention: Token-Aware Phase Attention (TAPA)

 \end{definition} Note TAPA reduces to the standard inner product attention when $\mathcal{M} = I_D$ and $\phi\equiv 0$.
-Among the many possible choices of $\phi$, we focus on the quadratic form\footnote{For convenience, we refer to \eqref{TAP_sta} as a quadratic form, as it is equivalent to the quadratic form defined on Cartesian space of $(q, k)$ given by $\frac{1}{2} $. }
+Among the many possible choices of $\phi$, this work focuses on the quadratic form\footnote{For convenience, we refer to \eqref{TAP_sta} as a quadratic form, as it is equivalent to the quadratic form defined on Cartesian space of $(q, k)$ given by $\frac{1}{2} $. }

-not only for its simplicity and better expressivity over linear functions, but more importantly because it offers the simplest \emph{stationary phase} \citep{Stein1993Harmonic} for suitable choices of $\mathcal{N}$ --- one that possesses a single non-degenerate critical point.
-In Subsection \ref{tap_phase_ablation}, we compare quadratic phases with linear phases.
+not only for its simplicity and expressivity, but more importantly because it offers the simplest \emph{stationary phase} \citep{Stein1993Harmonic} for suitable choices of $\mathcal{N}$ --- one that possesses a single non-degenerate critical point.

 To further simplify TAPA, we segment query and key each into two parts